 The Company's operations comprise a single reporting operating segment engaged in oil and natural gas exploration in Colombia.
-The Company has administrative and/or operating offices in Toronto and Calgary, Canada; Plano, Texas; and Bogota, Colombia.
+The Company has administrative offices in Toronto, Canada; Plano, Texas; and Bogota, Colombia.
 Segmented information on a geographic basis is as follows: